-This Policy document is intended to be provided and made available to staff including employees during their employment or engagement with the school to ensure a clear understanding of their duties and obligations under the key items of child protection legislation in NSW.
+This policy addresses issues in relation to: School has policies and procedures to ensure that it meets its legislative obligations in relation to child protection - Safe and Supportive Environments B8 (See also Policies on Child Safe Standards, Code of Conduct, WHS, Anti-Bullying and Complaint Handlin g) Purpose This Policy document is intended to be provided and made available to staff including employees during their employment or engagement with the school to ensure a clear understanding of their duties and obligations under the key items of child protection legislation in NSW.
 This policy sets out staff responsibilities for child protection and processes that staff must follow in relation to child protection matters.
 This policy applies to all staff members, which includes employees, contractors and volunteers.
 Staff members who fail to adhere to this policy may be in breach of their terms of employment.

-We have a zero tolerance for child abuse and is committed to acting in children's best interests and keeping them safe from harm.
+V We have a zero tolerance for child abuse and is committed to acting in children's best interests and keeping them safe from harm.